ccao-data/data-architecture/dbt/models/qc/docs.md

 # vw_report_town_close_res_parcels_not_set_to_cost_approach

 {% docs view_vw_report_town_close_res_parcels_not_set_to_cost_approach %}
-Check for residential class parcels where the `revcode` column in the `APRVAL` table is not 1.
+Check for residential class parcels that are using a cost approach.

 This view is exported as part of the QC report to check values prior to town closings.